AHHHHHH0-0/Toxic-Terminators/README.md

 This project is a multi-label problem in identifying if any toxicity labels apply to a given comment.

 - **Data**: Comments from Wikipedia talk page.
 Part of Jigsaw Toxic Comment Classification Challenge on Kaggle
 - **Labels**: Toxic, Severe Toxic, Obscene, Threat, Insult, and Identity Hate.
-A single comment can be flagged with more than one category (i.e. toxic and insult) or none.
+Zero or more could apply to a commment.
 - **Models**: Logistic Regression, Linear SVM, DistilRoBERTa
 - **Methods**: For each model, we conduct small grid search over hyperparamters of the highest importance, using 4-fold CV